 Optional toppings: This easy recipe is great on its own, but feel free to experiment with a topping or two.
 Here are a couple of suggestions.

 - toasted chopped nuts

-The recipe only takes 15 minutes, but you can cut the time and effort down even further (no judging).
+This seasoned cauliflower rice recipe only takes 15 minutes, but you can cut the time and effort down even further (no judging – I often do both).

-- Buy cauliflower rice (some groceries sell cauliflower that has already be processed into ‘rice’ pellets).
+- Buy pre-riced cauliflower.
+Many grocery stores sell cauliflower that has already be processed into ‘rice’ pellets – fresh or frozen.
 You’ll need about 22 ounces (or about 16 ounces of cauliflower rice and 6-8 ounces butternut squash).

 - Uncooked riced cauliflower can be frozen for up to a month.

 - Cooked cauliflower can be kept in the fridge for 2-3 days.

 - baked cauliflower with cheese and brown crispy edges

 - grilled cauliflower